 Do I have to be a Hope Church Member to engage your counselling services?

-Priority will be given to Hope Church members and their next-of-kin, followed by those who are regularly visiting our church.
+Yes.
+Due to our small team of volunteers, priority will be given to Hope Church members and their next-of-kin, followed by those who are regularly visiting our church.

 Do your counsellors see clients who are 16 years old and below?